First published Feb 16, 2010 and updated as photos are sent in.

 Mink Ragdoll FAQ

+Do mink ragdolls shed?
 Yes, they do, just like any other Ragdoll cat.
-While their fur is thicker and smoother to the touch, Mink Ragdolls still shed.
+While their fur is thicker and smoother to the touch, Mink Ragdolls will shed.
 They still need to be groomed regularly to keep shedding down to a minimum.
+However, please note that Ragdolls do not shed a lot for cats with long coats.
+The shedding can be handled easily with proper care and continuous effort from the owners.

 Seal Mink Ragdoll Cat